 Court Costs and the Victim’s Support Levy are not limited to convictions.

-Orders under Section 10 of the Crimes (Sentencing Procedure) Act 1999 (NSW) are considered convictions for the purpose of Court Costs as well as the Victims Support Levy.
+Orders under section 10 dismissal or conditional release order of the Crimes (Sentencing Procedure) Act 1999 (NSW) are considered convictions for the purpose of Court Costs as well as the Victims Support Levy.

 The exception is where a matter is dismissed under Section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 (NSW) in relation to offences which are not punishable by sentences of imprisonment.

 The end result is that, even after you have left court, you may be liable to pay extra levies of $159.00 in total for summary matters or even more for indictable matters.

 For people who plead guilty or are found guilty of multiple offences, this can certainly add up to a lot of money!